kalib-code/local-pg/README.md

 # Install locally in your project
 npm install local-pg

-# Set up the web interface (optional but recommended)
+# Set up the Local PG Studio (recommended)
-npx local-pg setup:web
+npx local-pg setup:studio

 # Use with npx
 npx local-pg --help